kayliryan/everything-is-vine/journals/boden.md

 09/13/22:
 Today I worked on cleaning the code.
 I removed duplicate code and files I had created to test features.
 I updated the unit test as well.
 After that I updated the CSS on the dashboard page to fall more in line with our SaaS mission for the application.
 At the end of the day I created an API endpoint to subtract the order quantity from a successfully submitted order from the shopping cart.

+09/14/22:
+Today we worked as a team to merge all of the features together and were able to get through it all by the end of the day.
+We pair-programed to fine tune some of the features of the webpage and prepped it for deployment.